aelfric/ncfl-livedocs/ld.md

 **ONLY THE ASSIGNED JUDGE MAY JUDGE.
 YOU MAY NOT (NEVER EVER) ALLOW SOMEONE ELSE TO JUDGE IN YOUR NAME.
 YOU MAY NOT FIND A SUBSTITUTE JUDGE.**

+### Before the Tournament

+- **Update your paradigm** debaters use judge paradigms to decide how to best adapt to the judge, so tell them what kind of debates you want to see!
+Be sure your paradigm is honest and accurate - your jokes are both not funny and not understood by people who don’t know you, which are the people who read your paradigm

 ### Before Each Round